bubbarooski/cppCalc/README.md

   - List of previous operations
     - Add to menu option to display last operations
     - Implement via linked list, can be toggled to just display result or full calculation
+    - Option to export session history to text file
   - Basic operators and up to 64 numbers, specifiying how many numbers there will be
     - Update previous operators LL to new input size
   - Basic operators and up to 64 numbers, no specifying how many numbers